andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 };
 ```

 The only place I chose to override this default behaviour was in the API handler.
 Here I used `Tracing.PASS_THROUGH`, so that it would adhere to the upstream sampling set in the API.
+See the following StackOverflow post [What is `Active tracing` mean in lambda with Xray?](https://stackoverflow.com/questions/64800794/what-is-active-tracing-mean-in-lambda-with-xray) for a good explanation on what the tracing levels mean.

 The application only uses one step function and so it was amended directly as follows.